Efinix-Inc/br2-efinix/README.md

   - `boards/efinix/ti180j484/hardware/ethernet/ti180-tsemac-linux.zip`

+- Ti375C529

+  - `boards/efinix/ti375c529/hardware/soc/soc.zip`

+  - `boards/efinix/ti375c529/hardware/unified_hw/unified_hw.zip`

-The precompiled bitstream file also provided for quick start in `soc.hex` format.
+The precompiled bitstream file also provided for quick start in the `hex` format.
 This file stored in the Efinity project file for each supported development board.
 By using these files, user are not require to load and compile the Efinity project.

 ### 2. Generate Custom SoC